Jenna-Zhao/COVID-19_Cases/README.md

 </div>

--   For incremental data, line plots are used to track the fluctuations in new cases and deaths over time in a specific country.
+-   For incremental data, line plots are used to track the fluctuations in new cases and deaths over time in a specific country or worldwide.

 <div align="center">